Russ Harvey Consulting - Computer and Internet Services

 Windows 8 Missed the Boat

 Windows 8 was released during the last days of XP support.
-Most people were using Windows XP or Windows 7 and had no compelling reason to upgrade since their computers could do all they needed them to do.
+Most people using Windows XP or Windows 7 and had no compelling reason to upgrade since their computers could do all they needed them to do.

-To top that off, Microsoft introduced an operating system that didn't suit traditional desktop users (those employing a mouse and keyboard).
+To top that off, Microsoft had moved to an operating system that didn't suit traditional desktop users (those employing a mouse and keyboard).
+This created a conflict between people's perceived needs and what Microsoft had done with Windows 8.

 Microsoft wanted Windows 8 to reflect the future of computing, but in achieving that goal it lost sight of the fact that the majority of Windows users are stuck in the here and now using budget hardware attached to keyboards and mice.